mullerhai/pyFtps/README.md

 ### HOW TO USE

-    JUST  SEE THE  EXAMPLE ,CREATE  CLIENT  INSTANCE, THEN  SET THE HOST  PORT  USER  PWD,MOST YOU NEED  LOGIN FRIST,THEN YOU  CAN DO UPLOAD FILE  AND  DOWNLOAD FILE
+    JUST  SEE THE  EXAMPLE ,CREATE  CLIENT  INSTANCE, THEN  SET THE HOST  PORT  USER  PWD, YOU NEED  LOGIN FRIST,THEN YOU  CAN DO UPLOAD FILE  AND  DOWNLOAD FILE,

+ the hive  ,you also  need  connect hive server first ,then do  something